 Interconnection:

+A geographic area in which the operation of Bulk Power System components is synchronized such that the failure of one or more of such components may adversely affect the ability of the operators of other components within the system to maintain Reliable Operation of the Facilities within their control.
 When capitalized, any one of the four major electric system networks in North America: Eastern, Western, ERCOT and Quebec.

 The SDT is proposing revisions to both the Glossary and ROP definitions (effective no earlier than July 1, 2016).
 The ROP definition is broader than the Glossary because it provides a description of what constitutes an interconnection, as opposed to identifying the specific geographical areas in North America that currently constitute an interconnection.
 The ROP definition tracks the Federal Power Act (note it is marked with ++ indicating such).
 Because the Glossary limits application of the definition to the specific interconnections identified therein, it could be perceived as intended to be more limiting and/or intentionally different than the ROP definition.
 In order to align the two definitions, without losing the clarity provided by the FERC-approved Glossary definition, which specifically identifies the current Interconnections in North America, the SDT is proposing to combine the two definitions.
 However, because the recently FERC-approved Glossary definition is not effective until July 1, 2016, the SDT is proposing that the alignment revisions do not take effect until July 1, 2016, at the earliest.